zubeirom/aptool/README.md

 # Aptool - Application Process Tool
 [![CircleCI](https://circleci.com/gh/zubeir68/aptool.svg?style=svg)](https://circleci.com/gh/zubeir68/aptool)

-Store and organize all applications you submitted so that you have a clear mind during your application process
+Store and organize all applications you submitted so that you have a clear mind during your application process also job search using GitHub Jobs API

 Here is the frontend Repo: https://github.com/zubeir68/aptoolfe